 - Range: The range of your aerial depends on several factors including total wire length, but 3-10 miles is a standard measure.
-If you choose receivers of the right length, of the correct mount-type, and of the highest possible overall quality, you will be on the right track.Do you need to tune your CB antennas?
+If you choose receivers of the right length, mount type, and quality, you will be on the right track.

-You may, depending on the situation of your vehicle and your particular antenna.
+- Tuning: You may need to tune your CB antenna, depending on the situation of your vehicle and your particular antenna.
 Your vehicle acts as an electrical base for your radio receiver.
 The size of this foundation varies from car to car.
-To get the most out of this effect, tuning your pickup is necessary.
-By doing this, you help your aerial to pick up signals in its frequency range with ease.
-Plus, you can increase your range when you tune up your aerials.
-Lastly, a tuned antenna can help your gear last longer.Does wiring make a difference?
+To get the most out of this effect, tuning your pickup is necessary to help your aerial to pick up and increase signals in its frequency range.
+Lastly, a tuned antenna can help your gear last longer.

-It does.
-The quality and type of wire you use affects the performance of your aerial.
-To get more out of your system, you can use shielded coaxial cable.
-This material resists outside interference, resulting in cleaner, clearer signals.
+- Wiring:The quality and type of wire you use affects the performance of your aerial.
+To get more out of your system, you can use shielded coaxial cable, which resists outside interference.